Escape over a saddle by coloured noise: theory and numerics

+When the noise is degenerate, however, the classical expression for the action functional (\ref{action}) becomes formally ill-posed due to the singularity of the noise covariance matrix.
+To extend the Large Deviation Principle (LDP) to such degenerate settings, \citet{azencott1980} introduced the use of H\"ormander's condition, ensuring that the system is hypoelliptic so that the noise propagates through the deterministic coupling.
+This theoretical framework was later formalized and refined by \citet{deuschel1989large}. \\

-However, when the noise is degenerate, the action functional (\ref{action}) is ill-defined due to the loss of invertibility of the covariance matrix.
-To address this issue, instead of from the perspective of LDP, we use the Hamiltonian Optimal Control Method.
-This method provides an alternative expression for the rate functional that avoids direct inversion of the noise covariance matrix hence deals nicely with the problem of degenerate noise. \\
+In this work, rather than relying on the probabilistic derivation of LDP, we adopt the Hamiltonian Optimal Control approach.
+This method provides an equivalent characterisation of the rate functional by identifying the minimum energy required to drive the system along a specific trajectory.
+By reformulating the problem as a deterministic variational task in more dimensions, we avoid inversion of the noise covariance matrix, thereby naturally accommodating the degeneracy of the noise.
+This approach does not require explicit pre-conditioning of the system and has broader applicability, extending beyond strictly hypoelliptic systems.\\